 Vertically launched from a MK 41 VLS canister, the SM-6 missile is compatible with existing AEGIS cruisers and destroyers and future cruisers and destroyers.
 The system’s operational modes include semi-active homing and active homing to provide highly accurate target engagement, and it incorporates the advanced signal processing and guidance control capabilities of the AMRAAM® air-to-air missile.

 The U.S. Navy fired a SM-6 “Dual-1” missile in July 2015 for the first time, intercepting and destroying a short-range ballistic missile target at sea in its final seconds of flight.
 The “Dual 1” is part of the Missile Defense Agency’s Sea-Based Terminal program and is slated for additional testing.
 It succeeded the SM-2 Block IV missile.

-SM-6 is a key component in the U.S. Navy's Naval Integrated Fire Control – Counter Air (NIFC-CA), providing the surface Navy with an increased battlespace against over-the-horizon, anti-air warfare threats.
+The SM-6 missile is also a key component in the U.S. Navy's Naval Integrated Fire Control – Counter Air, providing the surface Navy with an increased battlespace against over-the-horizon, anti-air warfare threats.

 Learn more about Raytheon's Missile Defense Solutions.